 While it’s a tautology to admit that every case is different, Inter-State Investigative Services follows a time-tested philosophy of working with each attorney with an open mind so as to determine the best strategy for the client on a case-by-case basis.
 Determining the wisest case strategy depends on many factors.
 But no matter how unique the case may be, we strive to stay ahead of the prosecution every step of the way.

 Working closely with our clients, we establish what evidence the prosecution has and how they are going to present their case.
 Every particular defense is different depending on the details of the case.
 However, most defenses fall into one of several categories:

 When developing a defense strategy, we work with the defense attorney to determine the credibility of defense and prosecution witnesses, community attitudes toward the crime and the defendant, and the nature of the prosecution’s evidence.
 Thus, winning strategies are developed on the evidence.
-And evidence is what are investigators a experts at finding, evaluating and debunking.
+And evidence is what our investigators are experts at finding, evaluating, and debunking.

 A STRATEGY INGRAINED IN PROOF BEYOND A REASONABLE DOUBT